 The trail begins in Ha’ena State Park at the northwest end of Kuhio Highway (Route 56) about 41 miles (a 1 1/2-hour drive) from Lihu’e Airport.
 There are many ways to get from the airport to the trailhead.

 Using a Taxi Service can be the most reliable and hassle free.
 A great way to get to the trail head is through Steve.
 Who is Steve?
 Steve lives on Kauai and has a taxi service that can pick you up and deliver you and your bags to the trailhead.
-You can Make Reservations Here or for additional information about rides you can contact Steve at firstname.lastname@example.org or call 808-634-4744.
+You can Make Reservations Here or for additional information about rides you can contact Steve at email@example.com or call him at 808-634-4744.

 Depending on how much time you plan to be on the island, renting a car might be the best option for you.
 There have been break-ins reported at the trailhead so make sure to leave nothing of value in the rental car.
 Rental insurance is also suggested, just in case.
 Click here for car rental information.

 There is a bus from Lihue to Hanalei.
 It is a cheaper option, but it’s not used much by Kalalau hikers because bags or backpacks larger than 10″x17″x30″ are not permitted.
 Also, if you are on a time schedule, the bus doesn’t always cooperate.
 It will take you as far as Hanalei.
 You’ll have to find a ride the rest of the way to the trailhead.

 Many people hitchhike around the island.
 It’s not my preferred method of transportation but it is for some.
 Who knows, you might meet some friendly folks doing so.

 I’ve left my rental car several times for days at a time at Ke’e Beach.
 No problems.
 Just don’t leave anything of value in it.